 Cotton Sheet Conspiracy Brought Down By DNA Testing

 Americans come into contact with cotton every day.
 It’s a staple we use for clothing, food products and even cosmetics.
-But not all cotton is of equal quality.
-In fact many times higher grade cotton products have been laced with inferior fiber.
-FM89’s Ezra David Romero reports on how the cotton industry is fighting back.
+But not all cotton is of equal quality, much of what's grown Central California is of the highly prized Pima variety known for its softness and high price.
+But many times higher grade cotton fabrics have been laced with inferior fiber.
+FM89’s Ezra David Romero reports on how the cotton industry discovered the problem and how they’re fighting back.

 American Pima cotton is claimed as some of the finest cotton in the world.
 Debbie Fletcher only buys cotton products made out of the plant.